-If you have been abused or neglected at Rolling Hills Manor, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Rolling Hills Manor, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Rolling Hills Manor, a 115-bed nursing facility in Zion, provides its community with nursing care services.
 It is a Medicaid and Medicare-approved facility with several available amenities.
 The nursing home is also accredited by the Joint Commission Nursing Care Center Accreditation.
 The center is located at 3615 16th Street, Zion, IL and may be reached through telephone number 847-746-8382.
 The Illinois Nursing Home Care Act and Department of Public Health govern Rolling Hills Manor.